aws-samples/eks-workshop-v2/website/docs/introduction/getting-started/first.md

 catalog-mysql-0            1/1     Running   0             46s
 ```

 Notice we have a Pod for our catalog API and another for the MySQL database.
 The `catalog` Pod is showing a status of `CrashLoopBackOff`.
-This is because it needs to be able to connec tto the `catalog-mysql` Pod before it will start, and Kubernetes will keep restarting it until this is the case.
+This is because it needs to be able to connect grep -rn configutationto the `catalog-mysql` Pod before it will start, and Kubernetes will keep restarting it until this is the case.
 Luckily we can use [kubectl wait](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#wait) to monitor specific Pods until they are in a Ready state:

 ```bash
 $ kubectl wait --for=condition=Ready pods --all -n catalog --timeout=180s